gnuradio/hugo-website/README.md

 This website uses the Hugo static site generator.
 Its documentation can be found here: https://gohugo.io/documentation/

-### How to add a news item
+### How to add a news or blog article

-If you have Hugo running, simply run
+If you have Hugo installed in a reachable path, simply run

     hugo new content/news/2018-XX-XX-short-title.md

+or

+    hugo new content/blog/2018-XX-XX-short-title.md

-and it will create a template for new.
-Alternatively, copy an old news item (if you don't have Hugo running) and modify it accordingly.
+and it will create a template for a new article on the news or blog page.
+Alternatively, copy an old news or blog item (if you don't have Hugo running) and modify it accordingly.

 Before submitting a pull request, make sure to remove the `draft: true` line from the file.

-### How to add a blog article

 ### How to add a topic to the splash screen on the greeting page (the carousel)